Is it true Alaska is dark for 6 months?

 Winter temperatures in Alaska range from 0°F / -18°C to -30°F / -35°C from November to March.
 Finally, while it can rain throughout Alaska’s summer, May is often the driest month in Alaska and September is typically the wettest.

-How long is summer in Alaska?
+What is illegal in Alaska?